nodiesorg/nodies_monitoring/README.md

 ### Client setup

+On your exporter server:

 #### Blockchain exporter setup

 1. Include your blockchain accessible endpoints inside a `chains.json` (./templates/chains.json) file.
 An example file is provided for you in `chains.example.json`.

 #### Log aggregation setup (Promtail)
-Ensure that your [access logs](https://docs.nginx.com/nginx/admin-guide/monitoring/logging/) are formatted with the following format:
+2. Ensure that your [access logs](https://docs.nginx.com/nginx/admin-guide/monitoring/logging/) are formatted with the following format:
 ```
     log_format json_combined escape=json
     '{'